Nero103/Data_Job_Analysis_SQL_Project/README.md

 ### 2b.
 Top Data Job Skills (Michigan)

-To uncover skills needed for top paying data jobs, I idnetified the 10 highest salries from Michigan jobs and filter for Data and Intelligence jobs in general due to low row count in result-set.
+To uncover skills needed for top-paying data jobs, I identified the 10 highest salaries from Michigan jobs and filtered for Data and Intelligence jobs in general due to low row count in result-set.

 ```sql
 WITH top_paying_jobs_mi AS (